 Problem Statement - Customer EEI budgets are allocated per rate period and any EEI funds remaining at the end of a rate period cannot be "rolled over" to the next rate period, i.e., the funds are "use or lose" within a two year time horizon.

-A. Status quo: BPA continues to confine EEI budgets to a single rate period.
+- A. Status quo: BPA continues to confine EEI budgets to a single rate period. - B. Roll over: Customers are able to roll over unused EEI funds to the next rate period.